dragonspell/LiteBroker/README.md

 # LiteBroker
-A NET Core implementation of a simple broker-based pub/sub framework
+LiteBroker is a NET Core implementation of an uncomplicated, lightweight broker-based pub/sub framework and ported from SimpleBroker.

 If you want to subscribe:
 ~~~